Table of Contents

 How do memoirs and autobiographies differ?

-Memoirs focus on specific themes or periods with an emotional tone, often using non-linear structure and flashbacks.
-Autobiographies aim to present a full, chronological life story with an emphasis on facts and achievements.
+Memoirs focus on selected themes or periods, often using non-linear structure and scene work.
+Autobiographies aim for a broader, more complete life story in a clearer timeline.

 What is the main difference between a memoir and an autobiography?